primatejs/primate/docs/guide/configuration.md

 Filename of the index JavaScript file used to export all components.

-### build.transform.files
+### build.transform.paths

 Default `[]`

-A list of files in be transformed at runtime, using their path from project root.
+A list of paths for which the contents are to be transformed at runtime before being copied to the [build directory][#location-build].
+Relative paths will be relative to project root.
+Glob patterns are supported.

 ### build.transform.mapper